EnigmaticPaladin/EnigmaticPaladin/README.md

 - 👋 Hi, I’m @EnigmaticPaladin
-- 👀 I’m interested in ...python, data analytics, data science, javascript, and programming.
+- 👀 I’m interested in ...python, data analytics, data science, and programming.
-- 🌱 I’m currently learning ... more about python, data analysis, data science, and artificial intelligence.
+- 🌱 I’m currently learning ... more about python, data analysis, data science, R, and artificial intelligence.
 - 💞️ I’m looking to collaborate on ... presenting not looking to collaborate at this time.
 - 📫 How to reach me ... by email at Hemingwayan12@gmail.com